The NSTA Learning Center desires to showcase the real impact teachers and students

 Online Communities of Practice project, and presents preliminary applications of

-social network analysis to the National Science Teachers Association Learning Center
+social network analysis to the National Science Teaching Association Learning Center

 as an illustration.
 Authors: Cambridge, D., Perez-Lopez, K.